z4racer/Coursera-Getting-and-Cleansing-Data/Codebook.md

 	⁃	test_df - Converted newtest  from a data frame to a tbl_df and grouped by subject_id and activity_name
 	⁃
 Output files
-	⁃	tidy_test.txt - A tidy data set with summary of averages for each feature grouped by subject_id and activity_name ⁃	tidy_train.txt - A tidy data set with summary of averages for each feature grouped by subject_id and activity_name
+	⁃	tidy_data.txt - A tidy data set with summary of averages for each feature grouped by subject_id and activity_name